 Identify Correct Turbochargers:

-How to identify correct turbochargers is usually a matter of determining either Model Number or Name, Part Number or OEM (Original End Manufacturer) Number.
+How to identify correct turbochargers is usually a matter of determining either Model Number, Part Number or OEM (Original End Manufacturer) Number.
 This can usually be found on a plate or tag that is located on the compressor (air) side of the turbo shell.
 It may mean that you need to remove a shroud covering the turbo or clear off grease to make this visible.

 Often this indicates the general sizes and type of turbocharger.
 Some of this may also be cast into the compressor side of the turbo shell.
-The numbers cast into the compressor shell are less useful in determining turbo type than the numbers engraved into a plate as above.
+The numbers cast into the compressor shell are less useful.
+So better to determine turbo via the numbers engraved into a plate as shown in photo below.

 A specific part number of a turbo is often assigned by the manufacturers within a range of turbochargers.
 It can be used to immediately identify the turbocharger and often recognized as the best way to identify a turbo.